InterTribal Buffalo Council: History

 In February 1991, in the Black Hills of South Dakota, the Native American Fish and Wildlife Society hosted nineteen tribes to discuss ways to reestablish healthy buffalo populations on tribal lands.
 They decided to form an organization to assist tribes with buffalo programs.
 That June, Congress appropriated funding for tribal buffalo programs.
 Tribal representatives met in December to discuss how these appropriations would be spent.

 In April 1992 tribal representatives gathered in Albuquerque, NM and officially formed the InterTribal Bison Cooperative (ITBC).
 Officers were elected and began developing their criteria for membership, articles of incorporation, and by-laws.
 In September 1992, ITBC was incorporated in the state of Colorado and that summer ITBC was headquartered in Rapid City, South Dakota.

 In 2010 it was reorganized from a nonprofit to a federally chartered Indian Organization under Section 17 of the Indian Reorganization Act as the InterTribal Buffalo Council.

 On September 25, 2014, in Browning, MT, eight tribes, including four ITBC member tribes, from the US and Canada signed the Buffalo Treaty committing to returning the buffalo to their lands and into their lives.

 On May 9, 2016, US Congress signed into law the National Bison Legacy Act, establishing the American bison as the national mammal.
 The ITBC was part of a coalition that helped pass the law.

-Currently the ITBC is working to pass the Indian Buffalo Management Act, which would establish a permanent program within the Department of the Interior to develop and promote tribal ownership and management of buffalo and buffalo habitat on Indian lands.
+The ITBC is working to pass the Indian Buffalo Management Act, which would establish a permanent program within the Department of the Interior to develop and promote tribal ownership and management of buffalo and buffalo habitat on Indian lands.

 Since its formation, the ITBC has grown from 19 member tribes to 82 and continues to grow.